 The Town of Estes Park Meter Department has launched a project to upgrade water meter reading hardware within the Estes Park Water service area.
-Our Meter staff will perform meter upgrades in several neighborhoods between now and December 2017, Monday through Friday, between the hours of 8 a.m. and 3 p.m.
+Our Meter staff will perform meter upgrades in several neighborhoods between now and December 2018, Monday through Friday, between the hours of 8 a.m. and 3 p.m.
 Notification letters will be sent out to affected customers.
 Staff are focusing on replacing the meters that are not currently reading and proactively upgrading meters in the areas shown below:

 These upgrades will allow us to collect water reads remotely via RF (radio frequency), eliminating the potential for errors and increasing efficiency during our reading process.
 The scope of this project will require Town employees to change out older, existing water meters and replace them with newer models equipped with an RF transmitter.
 This will require us to temporarily shut off water service while replacing the water meter.

 Appointments are not required.
 Before beginning work in an area, our staff will distribute door hangers reminding affected residents of the upcoming meter replacements.
 When they are ready to start replacements, our staff member will knock on your door to ask if now would be a good time for the meter to be changed out.
 If it isn’t a good time, or if it would be more convenient to have a specific date and time pre-arranged so that someone can be at your home to give us access, please contact Trevon Richard or John Allen from the Meter Department at 970-577-3620 or Sarah Clark from Light & Power at 970-577-3627 to schedule an appointment.
 You can also submit an appointment request through this form.